Document version control

 The Solution Log contains the following information from left to right in the view:

 - Name of the user who performed the modification and time stamp

 - Document(s) involved in the modification

-The Revision numer is what defines the version of the solution, therefore its version is the latest revision number.
+The Revision number is what defines the version of a solution, therefore its version is the latest revision number.

 Creating document history

 Every time a document is saved, a new version of the document is created.
 For some save actions the user is prompt to add a comment or description of the performed change for future reference.